Volkmann's contracture: Pathophysiology

-Diagnosis

 Prevention

 Prevention of the condition requires restoration of blood flow after injury and reduction of compartmental pressure on the muscles.
 Any splints, bandages, or other devices that might be obstructing circulation must be removed.

 A fasciotomy may be required to reduce pressure in the muscle compartment.

 Treatment

 If contracture occurs, surgery to release the fixed tissues may help with the deformity and function of the hand.
+In established stage reconstructive surgery may be needed.

 History

 It is named after Richard von Volkmann (1830–1889), the 19th century German doctor who first described it, in a paper on "non-Infective Ischemic conditions of various fascial compartments in the extremities".
 Because the contracture occurred at the same time as the paralysis, he considered a nerve cause to be unlikely.